Project Gallery

 FIR-Filter, 1984

 The algorithm was first written and debugged in Turbo Pascal on a Z80.
+Then the Pascal programm was divided into states so that at most

 one data and one address transaction were done in parallel.
-The
+The resulting state machine was rewritten for CUPL on a VAX11, translated,

 simulated, optimized and sliced to many PALS by CUPL.
 Barring one wire wrap error, the board worked right away.